-COMMENTS: Though the species is not rare in the state, much is still to be learned about its range, abundance, and habitats, especially in the Piedmont and the northern Coastal Plain.
+COMMENTS: Though the species is not rare in the state, much is still to be learned about its range, abundance, and habitats, especially in the Piedmont and the northwestern Coastal Plain.
 Mist-netting efforts are greatly needed to help fill in these data gaps.
 In fact, extensive mist-netting efforts in the northern half of the Coastal Plain in 2015-2016 have greatly expanded the previously known range; prior to 2015, the only record for this part of the Coastal Plain was from Gates County.
-Now (2017) there are records for Hertford, Halifax (technically in the Piedmont part of the county), Tyrrell, and Beaufort counties, in addition to Gates County.
+Now (2022) there are records for Pasquotank, Chowan, Hertford, Halifax (technically in the Piedmont part of the county), Martin, Tyrrell, and Dare counties, in addition to Gates County.